learn-co-curriculum/devops-m0-virtual-machines/README.md

 - **Running incompatible software:** You can run other operating systems in virtual machines, allowing you to make use of software available only in a specific OS.
 - **Compartmentalization**: Virtual machines allow you to split up a host system into multiple guest systems, allowing for clean separation between them.

-That being said, it's not all rainbow and sunshine with virtual machines; they have some disadvantages as well:
+That being said, it's not all rainbows and sunshine with virtual machines; they have some disadvantages as well:

 - **Performance**: Virtual machines typically do not perform as well as their host computer due to the overhead that comes with virtualization.
 The difference depends on the virtualization technologies being used.
 - **Complexity**: Setting up and managing virtual machines can be complex and time-consuming, and if you have to allocate resources ahead-of-time, adds a non-negligible amount of mental overhead